Josh Bell Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 15th-ranked team ERA across all league pitching staffs (4.22).
+- The Dodgers' 4.28 team ERA ranks 17th across all MLB pitching staffs.

-- Dodgers pitchers combine to surrender the seventh-fewest home runs in baseball (134 total, 1.1 per game).
+- Dodgers pitchers combine to allow 139 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- Gonsolin gets the start for the Dodgers, his 20th of the season.
-He is 8-4 with a 4.24 ERA and 80 strikeouts in 99 2/3 innings pitched.
+- Ferguson (7-3) gets the starting nod for the Dodgers, his second this season.

-- His most recent appearance came on Sunday against the Colorado Rockies, when the right-hander tossed six innings, surrendering one earned run while giving up three hits.
+- His last appearance came in relief on Friday when the lefty tossed one scoreless inning against the Milwaukee Brewers while giving up only one hit.

 © 2023 Data Skrive.
 All rights reserved.